 If you want to show the value that any element in the list has for a particular tag, you can add a read-only column for the tag.
-There are two ways in which to do this:
+There are two ways in which to do this; the first method is simple and direct, whilst the second method enables you to search for and select a specific tag that might be set for a number of elements.

 Method Action 1 Open the 'Tag' tab of the Properties window for the element and drag the tag onto the Package Browser; a new column is added for each tag you drag onto the list.
-2 Either: Right-click on the element in the Package Browser or Diagram List, or Right-click on the column headings Then select the 'Add Tag Value Column' option; the 'Add Tag Value Column' dialog displays.
-Either type the tag name into the 'Tagged Value' field, or select one of the two options: Global Tagged Values - populates the 'Tagged Value' drop-down list with all global Tagged Values in the project;

-- this enables you to select a Tagged Value that is applicable to a large number of elements - Tagged Values from the selected element populates the 'Tagged Value' drop-down list with the Tagged Values defined for the selected element (as listed on the 'Tags' tab of the Properties window for that element); this enables you to filter the initial selection to a specific set of tags

-When you have selected the required tag, click on the OK button to insert a column for that tag into the Package Browser or Diagram List header.
+2 Either: • Right-click on the element in the Package Browser or Diagram List, or • Right-click on the column headings Then select the 'Add Tag Value Column' option; the 'Add Tag Value Column' dialog displays.
+Either type the tag name into the 'Tagged Value' field, or select one of the two options: • Global Tagged Values - populates the 'Tagged Value' drop-down list with all global Tagged Values in the project; this enables you to select a Tagged Value that is applicable to a large number of elements • Tagged Values from the selected element - populates the 'Tagged Value' drop-down list with the Tagged Values defined for the selected element (as listed on the 'Tags' tab of the Properties window for that element); this enables you to filter the initial selection to a specific set of tags When you have selected the required tag, click on the OK button to insert a column for that tag into the Package Browser or Diagram List header.